Is Google Ads good for dropshipping in 2026?

 Multi-store dropshipping operator at peak Q4: €10-15K/day across the portfolio.
 ROAS varies by store, blended margin holds.
 One senior media buyer per store, shared anomaly detection across the portfolio.

 Six-figure dropshipping brand we inherited from another agency: ROAS lifted from 2.4x to 3.6x in 90 days, spend held flat.
 The fix was feed cleanup, margin labelling, and server-side tracking.
 Zero campaign restructure.
+The campaigns were fine.
+The foundation under them was not.

 These are not outliers.
 They are the median outcome on accounts that come in willing to do the operator-level work.